dangrazh/Data-Table/README.md

 # Data-Table
 A VB class providing advanced array based data handling.
-Built with several features optimized for MS Excel and
+Built with several features optimized for MS Excel but working as well with VB6 or any other application supporting VBA.

+ATTENTION: While the basic functionality is fully tested and should work without issues, some of the functionaliy is still under construction and not fully tested!

 ## Classes